The front-page (HOME) slider shows photos of places I visited in retirement.

 • Your "regular" monthly retirement income payouts (social security, pensions, annuities etc.) are insufficient to meet your expenses, or

-• You have IRAs and reached the age of 73 (or 75 starting on 1/1/2033) and are subject to IRS minimum distribution requirements.
+• You have IRAs and have reached the age of 73 (or 75 starting on 1/1/2033) and are subject to IRS minimum distribution requirements.

 Many people enter retirement with combinations of qualified (tax-deferred) and non-qualified investment portfolios.
 Qualified accounts include IRAs, 401(k)s, 403(b)s, etc., and non-qualified accounts include regular brokerage, annuities, treasuries, etc. When the need arises to begin selling assets, you should begin with your qualified investments since you’re going to have to soon (at age 73 or 75) begin selling them anyway.